Hullmaster 27

-The boat was built in Canada by Hullmaster Boats as the Hullmaster 27 and DS Yachts as the HM-27, with 40 examples completed.
+The Hullmaster 27, is a recreational keelboatbuilt in Canada by Hullmaster Boats as the Hullmaster 27 and DS Yachts as the HM-27, with 40 examples completed.

-Design

-The Hullmaster 27 is a small recreational keelboat, built predominantly of fiberglass, with wood trim.
+The Hullmaster 27 is built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a skeg-mounted rudder and a fixed fin keel.
 It displaces 7400 lb and carries 3000 lb of ballast.

 The boat has a draft of 4.25 ft with the standard keel.

 The boat has a PHRF racing average handicap of 225 with a high of 222 and low of 231.
 It has a hull speed of 6.21 kn.